sebastian-zieba/PACMAN/joss/paper.md

 # Future work

-Additional fitting models are planned to be added in the future like phase curves using the SPIDERMAN package.
+Additional fitting models are planned to be added to `PACMAN` in the future like phase curves using the open-source python package `SPIDERMAN`.

 # Acknowledgements